Articles with 'goiter'

 Vegetables from the sea contain high concentrations of calcium, iron, phosphorous, potassium, sodium, zinc, magnesium, copper, chromium, and high levels of iodine that is needed for thyroid health.
 Both too little iodine and too much iodine can lead to thyroid problems.

 I’ve had many clients with hyperthyroid, graves or hashimotos that think they need to stop eating iodine rich foods.
 And, it’s not necessarily true.
 When I was first healing my thyroid I had both hyperthyroid and a goiter.
-I ate an iodine rich diet and it helped heal my condition.
+I ate an iodine rich diet that included sea vegetables, and it helped heal my condition.

 Many clients that had goiters have reclaimed a normal sized neck by including sea vegetables into their diet on a regular basis, or about one to two times per week.